zeroc-ice/ice-demos/js/README.md

     > npm run build -- --cppPlatform x64 --cppConfiguration Release

-alternativelly you can use the CPP_PLATFORM and CPP_CONFIGURATION enviroment
+Alternatively, you can use the CPP_PLATFORM and CPP_CONFIGURATION environment
 variables:

     > set CPP_PLATFORM=x64